lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 ## Version -00 to -01 ## {#sec-00-01}

+* Moved definition of EDHOC_Information parameters to draft-ietf-ace-edhoc-oscore-profile.

 * Renamed ed-idep-t x as ed-epid-t.

 * Content-Format abbreviated as "ct" (not "cf").